 AI and data protection

-Singapore’s data protection and AI policies require companies to inform customers of what personal data is collected for and how it will be used, and declare if they use AI in their services.
+Singapore’s data protection requires companies to inform customers of what personal data is collected for and how it will be used.
+It has a separate policy setting out how companies should disclose the use of AI in their services.

 The rise of tech like AI and IoT has made collecting consent more complicated.
 “As big data is used in AI technologies to train machine learning models, it will be increasingly difficult for organisations to meet the personal data protection requirements of, say, consent, if personal data is included in the dataset,” notes Yeong.
 In the case of IoT sensors in public spaces, there is often no user interface to get consent before data is recorded, he adds.